Industrial Noise & Vibration Centre

-The Control of Vibration at Work 2005 guidance (L140) was updated by the HSE in July 2019.
-Coupled with other revisions to best practice, many organisations are well behind the curve in complying with the regulatory requirements for HAVS risk management .
+As a result of the updated HSE HAVS guidance coupled with previous revisions to best practice, many organisations are well behind the curve in complying with the regulatory requirements for HAVS risk management .
 This workshop provides delegates with a pragmatic guide to the latest risk management best practices that they can then implement - some of which will not only reduce risk, but will also cut costs.

 A few of the myths and perhaps unexpected issues covered include:-

-The workshop can also be customised and run in-house or online.
+The workshop can also be customised and run either in-house or online.
+Contact us for information.

 “Just as a ‘thank you’ – we reduced our daily exposures for grinders/sanders from around 5m/sec^2 down to below 2m/sec^2 by improving the tools…”.
 Mick Schilling: Coventry and Solihull Waste Disposal Company